aristanetworks/eos_boot_loader/README.md

 Eos_grub_loader installs a Linux kernel, a small initrd, and Grub2 to disk (it comes in a bootable installer).
 On eos_grub_loader boot, the file system /mnt/flash is mounted (it looks for a disk with the label persist).
 Assuming that autoinit is not disabled (settings file on /mnt/flash) then the system proceedes to the next stage.
 A new filesystem is created on the disk with the label bootimage and mounted to /bootimage.
 If a previous filesystem existed it will be destroyed.
 The file /mnt/flash/boot-config is consulted to determine the desired SWI.
 The SquashFS file (rootfs-i386.sqsh) is extracted from the SWI and decompressed to /bootimage.
 A static settings file and tool(s) are installed to /bootimage.
 A fstab entry is installed to /bootimage/etc/fstab for /mnt/flash.
 Finally, the EOS kernel is loaded and executed.
 At this point eos_grub_loader dies and its memory is reclaimed by the EOS kernel.
 If any failure occurs or if autoinit is disabled the user can manage eos_grub_loader with the bash shell (no credentials required).

 ## Tools
+### configure.sh
+The configure.sh script is available from the installer only.
+This script requires one arg, the disk to install the boot_loader.
+The configure.sh script will generate the script install.sh in the same directory.
+1. configure.sh
+2. install.sh

 ### Autoinit
 The autoinit script (installed in /usr/bin/autoinit) can control the autoinit settings from inside eos_grub_loader or the EOS system using with "bash autoinit".
 From inside eos_grub_loader the next stage can be booted with autoinit boot.
 This option is not present once EOS is running.
 Autoinit has the following options in addition to the above.